Mata (2006 film): Cast

+Production

+The film began production on 14 January 2004 and was in production for two years.
+The film was shot in a matha near Thirthahalli during the monsoon season.
+G. V. Iyer and Vadiraj were supposed to be a part of the film but due to their untimely demise, the former was replaced by R. N. Sudarshan.
+Former police officer Girish Mattannavar was paid ₹1.25 lakh for his two day role.

 Soundtrack

-The film has six songs composed by V. Manohar and Udayaravi, with lyrics by K.R.
-Sitaram Shastri, V. Manohar, Chaturmukha and Kaviraj.
-They were sung by C. Ashwath, Gurukiran, B. Jayashree, Hemanth, Chetan and Chaitra.
+The film has six songs composed by V. Manohar and Udayaravi, with lyrics by K. R. Sitaram Shastri, V. Manohar, Chaturmukha and Kaviraj.
+They were sung by C. Ashwath, Gurukiran, B. Jayashree, Hemanth, Chetan and Chaitra H. G.

 Critical reception

 It got favorable reviews from both fans and critics alike.
-It is said to have done reasonably well at the box office, although the exact figures of its earnings are not available.
-The movie came as an eye-opener to all the present-day directors that a cinema is not a bundle of songs or locations instead it is an introspecting field where a societal message should be given to the public at large.
+Deccan Herald wrote "The movie is hilarious, yet puts across its message effortlessly.
+The film could have been shortened a bit though".

+In 2022, a critic from News18 wrote that the movie was like a true vision of unrighteousness happening in a monastery and praised Jaggesh's performance.

 Controversy

-This movie took on a controversial color when Jaggesh was presented with a State award for best-supporting actor.
+This movie took on a controversial color when Jaggesh was presented with the Karnataka State Film Award for Best Supporting Actor.
 Jaggesh publicly expressed his disappointment that he was chosen for the award for best supporting actor despite playing the lead role and decided to reject the state award.